doc4d/4d-web-studio/docs/rendering.md

 title: Rendering a webform
 ---

 A webform describes your application's look and behavior.
-After (and even while) you design a webform, you can *render* it to see its final result.
+After or while you design a webform, you can *render* it to see its final result.

 ## Overview